0xh3xa/algorithms/README.md

 - N-by-N grid of sites
 - Each site is open probability p (or blocked with probability 1-p)
 - System percolatres iff top and bottom are connected by open sites
-- Application in real life
+- Applications in real life

 | Model | System | Vacant site | Occupied site | Percolates |
 | -------| -------|-------------|-------------|----------|